fra-andre-poli-git/EulerianSpray/README.md

 ./input directory.
 The physical dimension of the problem is set at compile time, in the main.cpp file, as well as the polynomial degree.

-To run the code you need to follow the steps below
+To run the code you need to follow the steps below.

 ```bash
 mkdir build